lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 oc status
 ```

-Optional: to manually add a hostname as the route for you application, enter the following command:
+Optional: to manually add a hostname as the route for your application, enter the following command:

 ```
 oc expose svc/nodejs-ex --hostname=www.example.com